BashayrA/Guess-The-Show-By-The-Emoji---Streamlit/README.md

 ---------------------------------------

 You can view the source code in source_code.py file.
-There is small issues to be fixed later on, it is mentioned in issues.txt file
+There is small issue to be fixed later on, it is mentioned in issues.txt file

 ---------------------------------------